Conceptualizing process representations can be integrated in land models to improve prediction of high-latitude terrestrial processes.

 CE1 ponds and lakes are abundant in Arctic permafrost lowlands and play important roles in Arctic wetland ecosystems by regulating carbon, water, and energy fluxes and providing freshwater habitats.
 However, waterbodies with surface areas smaller than 104 m2 (ponds) have not been inventoried or characterized in a manner amenable to improving land models.
 The Permafrost Region Pond and Lake (PeRL) database addresses this problem with a circum-Arctic characterization of ponds and lakes from modern (2002–2013) high-resolution aerial and satellite imagery with a resolution of 5 m or better.
-We found that ponds are the dominant waterbody type by number in all landscapes.
+Project researchers found that ponds are the dominant waterbody type by number in all landscapes.

 Waterbodies in Arctic permafrost lowlands strongly affect wetland ecosystem processes of carbon, water, and energy fluxes important in regional- to global-scale models.
 However, there is no robust theory for the distribution or temporal dynamics of these surface features, nor do land models have accurate characterizations.
-The open source Permafrost Region Pond and Lake (PeRL) database is a critical first step in developing such theories and model representations.
-Our findings that small waterbodies dominate the number density of all waterbodies, and that their distributions are temporally dynamic, are motivating ongoing work in conceptualizing process representations that can be integrated in land models to improve prediction of high-latitude terrestrial processes.
+The open source PeRL database is a critical first step in developing such theories and model representations.
+Project findings that small waterbodies dominate the number density of all waterbodies, and that their distributions are temporally dynamic, are motivating ongoing work in conceptualizing process representations that can be integrated in land models to improve prediction of high-latitude terrestrial processes.

 William J. Riley, Charlie Koven